PennLINC/cs_dsi/README.md

 dsi_studio --action=rec --source=${src_name}.src.gz --method=4 --param0=1.25 \
   --record_odf=0 --align_acpc=0 --check_btable=1 --output ${fib_name}.fib.gz #GQI reconstruction
 ```
+The full script for doing this step can be found here [code/dsistudio_src_fib_scalars.sh](code/dsistudio_src_fib_scalars.sh).
+This script also generates the scalar maps.

 ### 2.5 Bundle segmentation
 DSIStudio was used for automated fiber tracking (atk), and making a binary of the track file generated: